 The Alarms Setup menu allows you to define alarms and set the alarm volume level.
 When you select a menu item, the screen displays a help message.
-The underlined options are factory default settings.
+The options in bold are factory default settings.

 Table 8-15 Alarms Setup Menu